PyBites-Open-Source/pybites-carbon/README.md

 The script uses Selenium in _headless mode_.
 The resulting `carbon.png` image will be downloaded to your computer.

 I only tested this on Mac so far.
 In the headless default mode it would download the image to the directory I ran the script in.
-Using interactive mode (`-b` switch) it would download it to my `~/Downloads` folder.
+Using interactive mode (`-i` switch) it would download it to my `~/Downloads` folder.

 ---